 With my health, it’s similar, there is no such thing as a magic pill to take away all my health problems.
 Of course my doctor might prescribe me some antidepressants to help manage my moods while I work on sorting out the underlying problem.
 But if I just take medicine and do nothing else, especially for years, eventually I will have new problems stemming from taking the prescribed drugs.
 I’d be interested in whether your doctor has another view.

 Wanting a magic solution is something that advertisers have known for years and they capitalise on this desire regularly.
 This is a normal part of child development, as most children fantasize they can wish something into existence.
 But as an adult our imagination and fantasy can confuse us if we misunderstand hoping for something when it’s time to work for it.
 Magical Thinking is a term that applies to children wishing for a pony and hoping it’ll appear as well as OCD activities (i.e. thinking locking a door several times will keep me safe).
-For help with many mental health challenges, contact our locality mental health team with instructions here.
+For help with many mental health challenges, try the phone numbers/websites of servicies in our county listed here.

 So, I need to persevere to overcome my addiction or my mental health challenges.
 If you are one of the lucky ones who don’t experience mental health issues, great.
 Maybe you already exercise plenty of perseverance.
 I think we all can benefit from your encouragement and support to persevere.
 But I will keep reminding myself that I need to persevere.
 Most of the worthwhile things in life need work to either get or keep.
 Has life taught you (maybe the hard way) that things don’t always go to plan?
 We’d prefer life to be one amazing experience after another high, on top of another victory.
 But it’s actually more like this, if we’re lucky: